 - Applications: Applicants are advised to collect and submit, in one package, the application for certification and any additional documents indicated, such as transcripts, copies of certificates, fee payments, etc.

 - Temporary permits: A temporary permit is issued as soon as the application, additional documentation requested in the application, the fingerprint background check results are on file, and all items been reviewed to determine it appears applicant will be eligible for certification.
 Temporary permits may be issued by an Educational Service District Office or by our office and cover an individual’s employment in Washington.
 Temporary permits are issued while application processing takes place so that individuals can be employed.
-Temporary permits can also be issued to individuals who need to complete testing requirements in order to obtain the first teaching certificate in Washington.
+Temporary permits can also be issued to out of state individuals who need to complete testing requirements in order to obtain the first teaching certificate in Washington.
 Temporary permits are valid for 180 days (6 months).